High Flying Israel:

 Of course if selecting shared accommodation, you can room with a friend — but if you’re traveling solo, fear not, so are most of our guests!
 We’ll do our best to pair you with someone we think you’ll click with based on your intake forms — and we’re all friends by the end anyway.

 What We’ll Eat

 Every day, two meals will be included, including breakfast and either lunch or dinner.
 Israeli cuisine is perfect for our high activity level — it’s not only delicious, but also healthy and well balanced.
-Of course, there will be plenty of hummus along the way (and bonus – learn to make your own one day!).
+Of course, there will be plenty of hummus along the way (and bonus — learn to make your own one day, if you join the extension tour!).
 For the non-included meal of the day, we’ll bring you to a favorite spot where you can order at your own expense, or branch off and do your own thing.